ulfschneider/ulf.website/content/posts/2025-06-09-paderborn-zingst.md

 <figure class="md:split">
 <figure>
 <img src="/img/secan/IMG_7607.jpg">
 <figcaption>Church in Ludwigslust.
 The imposing presence makes me feel uneasy.
-The words of Otl Aicher come to my mind, who said when buildings become so monumental that a door becomes a portal, it doesn´t serve the human, because a portal is difficult to use (it is hard to open and close).
+The words of Otl Aicher come to my mind, who said when buildings become so monumental that a door becomes a portal, it doesn't serve the human, because a portal is difficult to use (it is hard to open and close).
 It makes the individual feel small and insignificant.
 It serves the ones in power.</figcaption>
 </figure>
 <figure>
 <img src="/img/secan/IMG_7608.jpg">